gldeng/universe/formal_theory_core_en.md

 $`X(b\lambda) = b^{\gamma_X} X(\lambda)`$

-This self-similarity is the root of complexity, closely related to fractal dimensions.
+This self-similarity is the source of complexity, closely related to fractal dimensions.

 ### Observer Theory Core

-Observers are nodes that execute quantum→classical conversions, with the following core properties:
+Observers are nodes that execute quantum→classical transformations, with the following core properties:

 #### 1. Observer Structure